briankoser/sfc-listeners-guide/episodes/0008-sci-fi-moves-we-hate-hate-hate.md

 - Van Helsing
 - Troy

-{% arc %}Ben tells Matt that he should watch Kingdom of the Crystal Skull "because it is Indiana Jones", leading to one of the best review episodes in SFC history.{% endarc %}
+Ben tells Matt that he should watch Kingdom of the Crystal Skull "because it is Indiana Jones".

-{% arc %}Ben is ashamed of Matt for previously owning {% work "Armageddon" %}.
-Eventually Ben will buy it because it's in the Criterion collection.{% endarc %}
+Ben is ashamed of Matt for previously owning {% work "Armageddon" %}. {% arc %}Eventually Ben will buy it because it's in the Criterion collection.{% endarc %}

 ### Ben's Hate and Have No Desire to Watch Again:
 - Planet of the Apes (2001)